UgyenNorbu/batch-work/README.md

 Recommended to `cd` to the directory that contains the folder whose contents you want to rename.

 ## Installation
-Recommended method:
-Install the latest version:
+Recommended method: Install the latest version:

     ```bash
     pip install batch-work
     ```

 Or install from Github:

     ```bash
     pip install https://github.com/UgyenNorbu/batch-work/releases/download/v0.1.1/batch_work-0.1.2.tar.gz
     ```
 ## Dependencies
 Package `tree` is required.

-Install:
+Install the latest version:

     ```bash
     pip install tree
     ```